 If the interim-force brigades and their Strykers meet with success on the battlefield, one day we may see the end of the distinction between light and heavy brigades, and a vast sea of Strykers will head into battle.

-For more information on the Stryker project and other military vehicles, check out the links on the next page.
+For more information on the Stryker project and other military vehicles, check out the links below.